pvishal/kinpos/README.md

-kinect-ln
+kinect-pos
 =========

-Kinect-Localisation: A simple 3D localisation sytem with Kinect
+Kinect-Positioning: A simple 3D positioning sytem with Kinect